 If the amendments set forth in sub-proposal 3F are adopted and the New Certificate becomes effective, the Certificate of Incorporation will provide that, unless the Company consents in writing to the selection of an alternative forum, the Court of Chancery of the State of Delaware will be the sole and exclusive forum for (i) any derivative action or proceeding brought on behalf of the Company, (ii) any action asserting a claim of breach of a fiduciary duty owed by any current or former director, officer or stockholder of the Company to the Company or the Company's stockholders, (iii) any action asserting a claim arising pursuant to any provision of the DGCL, the Certificate of Incorporation or the By-laws or as to which the DGCL confers jurisdiction on the Court of Chancery of the State of Delaware, or (iv) any action asserting a claim governed by the internal affairs doctrine.
 This amendment is intended to help the Company avoid multiple lawsuits in multiple jurisdictions regarding the same matter.
 The ability to require such claims to be brought in a single forum will help to assure consistent consideration of the issues and the application of a relatively known body of case law and level of expertise and should promote efficiency and cost savings in the resolution of such claims.
-The Board believes that Delaware courts have a reputation for expertise in corporate law matters.
+The Board believes that Delaware courts are best suited to address disputes involving such matters given that the Company is incorporated in Delaware and that the Delaware courts have a reputation for expertise in corporate law matters.
 The Board also believes that the Delaware courts have more experience and expertise in dealing with complex corporate issues than many other jurisdictions.
 At the same time, the Board believes that the Company should retain the ability to consent to an alternative forum on a case-by-case basis where the Company determines that the interests of the Company and its stockholders are best served by permitting such a dispute to proceed in a forum other than the Delaware Court of Chancery.